kravietz/secure-passphrase-generator/README.md

 SPG is a simple GUI program to generate random passphrases out of dictionaries in various languages.
 These passphrases are both easier to remember and stronger than most classical passwords composed of alphanumeric characters.

 Currently Polish and English dictionaries are included.
 They are built into the binary, so there is no installer, no configuration files etc. To use, just download and run.
+See [here](http://ipsec.pl/passphrase) for more details.

 # Functional details